ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 <!--
 {
-    "title":  "Connect to NemLog-in with SAML 2.0 (Template)", "description":  "Use the NemLog-in template to configure an OIOSAML 3.0.3 SAML 2.0 authentication method for public or private sector and upload metadata to NemLog-in.", "ogTitle":  "Connect to NemLog-in with SAML 2.0 (Template)", "ogDescription":  "Use the NemLog-in template to configure an OIOSAML 3.0.3 SAML 2.0 authentication method for public or private sector and upload metadata to NemLog-in.", "ogType":  "article",
+    "title":  "Connect to NemLog-in with SAML 2.0 (Template)", "description":  "Use the NemLog-in template to configure a SAML 2.0 authentication method with OIOSAML 3.0.3 defaults and generate NemLog-in metadata.", "ogTitle":  "Connect to NemLog-in with SAML 2.0 (Template)", "ogDescription":  "Use the NemLog-in template to configure a SAML 2.0 authentication method with OIOSAML 3.0.3 defaults and generate NemLog-in metadata.", "ogType":  "article",
     "ogImage":  "/images/foxids_logo.png",
     "twitterCard":  "summary_large_image",